 - The cross method: Create an X shape with two lines of paste running through the center of the processor.

-- The line method: Apply one or two lines of paste down the center of the processor.
+- The line method: Apply one or two lines down the center of the processor.

 - The spread method: Place a drop of paste on the center of the processor and spread it around using a spatula or your finger covered in plastic gloves or saran wrap.

-- If you want, you can repeat the process on the cores of the heat sink to make sure the CPU stays cool for longer.
+- You can repeat the process on the heat sink’s cores to ensure the CPU stays cool for longer.
 It’s recommended but not necessary.

 - Throughout this process, you should be careful not to touch the processor with your bare hands.
 Even the grease in your fingerprints can be an issue that could cause thermal paste not to work properly.